Mortec/SurfaceProjection/README.md

 ## to do :
+*  appropriate handling of SVG control points coordinate for consistent result from screen to paper (correct handling of scale)
+*  refactoring of surface object for easy path calculation / easy vertices structure / easy drawing pattern
+*  refactoring of surface object to send all the computation on the graphic card
+*  on the fly evaluation of the formula in a fragment shader
 *  load image from url || local
-*  on the fly evaluation of the formula
 * temporisation of mouse drag input to prevent computing
 * surface ui :
     *    paper color